 Policies and procedures

-The following safeguarding policies have been revised and updated to keep people informed of what they are expected to do.
+The following safeguarding policies have been either produced or revised to keep people informed of what they are expected to do:

 Safeguarding Adult Review (SAR)